Skip The First Applications of the States

 The First Applications of the States

 Since the beginning of this nation the states have applied for an Article V Convention at an average rate of one application every four months.
 The Supreme Court has repeatedly stated that amendment subject has no bearing on the amendment process.
-Therefore as the Constitution only specifies one standard--an application from two-thirds of the state legislatures--all that is required of the states is the submission of a single application from two-thirds of the states.
+The Constitution only specifies one standard for a convention call--an application from each of two-thirds of the state legislatures.
 You can view the first application submitted by each state at this link.
 As the evidence proves by 1911 two-thirds of the states had submitted applications for an Article V Convention.
 The Constitution does not permit nor allow so-called rescissions of the applications.
 Even if it did, long before a single rescission was submitted (1947 state of Maine to correct a textual error) the states had satisfied the single requirement of the Constitution.

 Skip Congress Sets State Applications As Zero; Passes Law Mandating Delegates Elected